9 Best Caverns in Virginia

 Extreme adventurers can take the two-hour Fountain Cave tour, which also includes caving equipment to explore an old commercial cave that was closed for more than a century.
 The caverns stay at 54 degrees Fahrenheit, so if you do a more extensive tour climbing through the passageways, you will want to dress in comfortable clothing and in layers, as you may get damp and cold.

-The formations inside of Grand Caverns range from columns and flowstones to many shield formations made of limestone and dolomite.
-There are large rooms, like the nearly 280-foot-long and 70-feet-high Cathedral Room.
+The formations inside Grand Caverns range from columns and flowstones to many shield formations made of limestone and dolomite.
+Grand Caverns has over 250 of these unique shield formations that are recognized by their flat-surface patterns resembling shields.
+There are also large rooms, like the nearly 280-foot-long and 70-foot-high Cathedral Room.
 It is one of the largest cavern rooms in the entire eastern United States.

 The other notable formations you will see are Stonewall Jackson's Horse, Bridal Veil, Dante's Inferno, and Tapestry Room.
+You might notice that while many cave systems in the Shenandoah Valley have limestone layers going in a horizontal direction, the layers in Grand Caverns are vertical and believed to be created by dynamic tectonic forces.
 Be sure to see the Rainbow Room, which is illuminated by colored lights on the massive stalactites and stalagmites.

 Other Things to Do: The topography of this area is beautiful, and there are many hiking and biking trails, so you can plan some time above ground, too.
 You can pack lunch and have a picnic in one of the shelters on the grounds or take up a game of miniature golf.
 Fitness buffs can get in a scenic workout on the park's dedicated fitness trail, which has exercise stations at each stop.